sunain-s/Password-Strength/README.md

 Available as both a .cs file and as a .exe - .exe is in the bin file

-# What I learnt
+## What I learnt
 - using C# and static typing
-- using Visual Studio as an IDE
+- using Visual Studio
 - creating a Winforms application